 A member of our governing body or a sub-committee has specific oversight of the school's arrangements for SEN and disability.
 This person is identified on the front page.
-All school leaders will regularly review how expertise and resources to address SEN can be used to build the quality of whole-school provision as part of our approach to school improvement.
+All school leaders will regularly review

 The quality of education and the progress made by pupils with SEN is a core part of our school's performance management arrangements and its approach to professional development for all teaching and support staff.
 In addition, this also contributes to our school self-evaluation.